GoogleChrome/web.dev/src/site/content/en/learn/pwa/installation/index.md

 Once the user installs your PWA, it will:

 - Have an icon in the launcher, home screen, start menu, or launchpad.
-- Appear when users search for your app's name.
+- Appear as a result when a user searches for the app on their device.
 - Have a separate window within the operating system.
 - Have support for specific capabilities.